William E. Orchard: Protestant minister

 He gained at Enfield a great reputation as a preacher, and as a member of the new theology movement.
 He was awarded the degrees of Doctor of Divinity from London University, and published in 1909 a thesis titled "Modern Theories of Sin".
-But by 1910, he discovered sacramental theology and began to develop new forms of worship, publishing in 1913 a prayerbook, "the Temple".
+But by 1910, he discovered sacramental theology and began to develop new forms of worship, publishing in 1913 a prayerbook, "the Temple", published by J. M. Dent & Sons.

 In 1914, Orchard became the minister at King's Weigh House Congregational church in Mayfair, London, a congregation experiencing a crisis at the time.
 Under his leadership, attendance grew, and there he continued his work of introducing Catholic elements into Protestant worship and advocating such practices through the ecumenical Society of Free Catholics.
 He was also a renowned pacifist.
-In 1917 he presided at the ordination of Constance Todd, first woman ordained for Christian ministry in England in modern times.
+In 1917 he presided at the ordination of Constance Todd, one of the first woman ordained for Christian ministry in England in modern times.
 In 1919, his "Order of Divine Service for Public Worship", an ecumenical liturgy drawing on various Catholic, Eastern Orthodox and Anglican sources, was published by the Oxford University Press.

 His wife Annie died in 1920, triggering a psychological crisis in her husband.
 Orchard continued as minister to King's Weigh House until early 1932, when his project of transforming this high-church Protestant congregation into an ecumenical "bridge church" was rejected after years of negotiations.
 Orchard then saw conversion to the Catholic Church as the only way forward.